John F. Germany Public Library: New library and name change to John F. Germany

 The new Tampa Public Library opened to the public on April 21, 1968.
 Designed by architectural firms McLane, Ranon, McIntosh & Bernardo, and McElvy & Jennewein, the new facility was 100,000 sq. ft. and held more than 500,000 books.
 Nine years later, a new 50,000 sq. ft addition was made to the original building.
 Designed by architectural firm McElvy, Jennewein, Stefany & Howard, the new addition was connected to the original building by an elevated glass walkway.
 This addition was dedicated on May 23, 1976.

 The Tampa Public Library was renamed on November 1, 1999, to the John F. Germany Public Library in honor of library supporter, civic leader, and former judge, John F. Germany.
 In the 1960s, Germany was chairman of the Friends of the Library Organization while a sitting Hillsborough County circuit judge.
 After looking over the city budget he goes to the mayor to use funds from cigarette taxes to pay for the expansion plan.
 He once called the downtown library on Ashley Street his most significant accomplishment.
 It was there in February 2015, former John F. Germany Public Library Chief Director Andrew S. Breidenbaugh was named director of the Tampa-Hillsborough County Public Library System.

 The HIVE

-Opened to the public on November 15, 2014, The HIVE is a 10,000 sq. ft. public community Makerspace located on the third floor of the West Building of the John F. Germany Public Library.

-UPDATE: In the beginning of 2018, the building that connects the William F. Poe Parking Garage to the Germany Library was closed and given back to the city of Tampa.
-The HIVE makerspace is now inside the Germany Library.
-It is located to the right of the building's main entrance on Ashley Drive.
+Opened to the public on November 15, 2014, The HIVE was a 10,000 sq. ft. public community Makerspace originally located on the third floor of the West Building of the John F. Germany Public Library.
+In 2018, this building was closed and given back to the city of Tampa.
+The HIVE makerspace was moved inside the Germany Library and is now located on the second floor of the library.